Code-Institute-Submissions/MP1-Ewan-James-Music/README.md

 The milestone project required me to design and build a website with at least three pages or page sections for a real or ficticious band.
-In this case I decided that since Ewan needed a website designed to help promote his songs that this is what I would do for the project.
+In this case I decided that since Ewan needed a website designed to help promote his songs that this is what I would do for the project and he agreed.

 <hr>